Dmitri-Sintsov/django-jinja-knockout/docs/grids.rst

         # kwargs={'ajax': True, 'permission_required': 'club_app.change_profile'}),
         kwargs={'ajax': True}),

-Typical usage of ModelForm such as ``MemberForm`` is to use it in views (or grids) to perform CRUD actions with Django model instances.
+Typical usage of ModelForm such as ``MemberForm`` is to perform CRUD actions in views (or grids datatables) with Django model instances.
 In such case do not forget to inject url name of ``'profile_fk_widget_grid'`` to client-side for AJAX requests to work automatically.